Back to Home Page

 A: Adjust tie weights based on context.
 For example, in soccer:Points = (Wins × 3) + (Ties × 1) Win Percentage = (Points / Total Possible Points) × 100

-Q: Can I use win percentage to compare teams with different numbers of games?
+Q: Can I use winning % to compare teams with different numbers of games?

-Q: How accurate is win percentage as a standalone metric?
+Q: How accurate is win % as a standalone metric?

 A: Pair it with other metrics (e.g., goal differential, revenue) to avoid oversimplification.